kuririn246/sabun_data_model/readme.md

 Saves every history

-Generates static interface to read and modify data for some programming languages
+Generates the static interface to read and modify data for some programming languages

 Not slow for opening and saving data